-- 1. The accompanying schedule of expenditures of federal awards (the "Schedule") includes the federal grant activity of West Virginia State University Research and Development Corporation (the "Corporation") for the year ended June 30, 2016, and is presented on the accrual basis of accounting.
+- The accompanying schedule of expenditures of federal awards (the "Schedule") includes the federal grant activity of West Virginia State University Research and Development Corporation (the "Corporation") for the year ended June 30, 2017, and is presented on the accrual basis of accounting.
 The information in this schedule is presented in accordance with the requirements of 2 C.F.R.
 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
-For purposes of the Schedule, federal awards have been classified into two types: direct federal funds (D) and indirect federal funds (I) received from nonfederal organizations made under federally sponsored programs conducted by those organizations. - 2.
-Catalog of Federal Domestic Assistance (CFDA) Numbers are presented for those programs for which such numbers are available.
+For purposes of the Schedule, federal awards have been classified into two types: direct federal funds (D) and indirect federal funds (I) received from nonfederal organizations made under federally sponsored programs conducted by those organizations. - Catalog of Federal Domestic Assistance (CFDA) Numbers are presented for those programs for which such numbers are available.
 In instances where no CFDA Number is available, the contract award number is included. - 3.
 The Corporation receives significant financial assistance from the federal government, including the sponsorship of federal research projects.
 Research grants and contracts normally provide for the recovery of direct and indirect costs.
 Recovery of the related indirect costs is generally recorded at predetermined rates negotiated with the federal government.
 Entitlement to these resources for the recovery of the applicable direct and related indirect costs is generally conditioned upon compliance with the terms and conditions of the grant agreements and applicable federal regulations, including the expenditure of the resources for eligible purposes.
 Substantially, all grants and the Corporation's indirect cost rate are subject to financial and compliance reviews and audits by the grantors.
 In management's opinion, the likelihood of an adverse material outcome upon the Corporation's financial position from those reviews and audits is unlikely. - 4.
-Subrecipient expenditures in the Schedule of Expenditures of Federal Awards at June 30, 2016, include:
+The Corporation did not have instances of subrecipient expenditures during FY17.